asablan/imd495/README.md

 imd495
 ======

-app for IMD 495 at Franklin University
+app for IMD 495 at Franklin University (sundowned)